lakshmi-intechcode/jng_instr_folder/week5/02_jQuery_DOM/README.md

 ***SOLUTION 2***

 * Instead of adding an event listener to every list item, what if we just added ONE event listener to the parent element, the unordered list
+* Let's comment out the `.each` example from earlier that added an event listener to every `li` item
+* Instead we're going to target just the parent container, the `ul`

 ```
 	$addTo.click(function(event){